 Professionals who are now freelancing post a corporate stint (the corporate freelancers), tend to have a greater degree of work experience (three-quarters have 10+ years) and are drawn from a broad range of functional and industry segments.
 Just over half of these professionals are from 3 areas - strategy and business development, and general management, and Marketing & Sales.
 The Corporate Freelancers from our data are equally likely to be male or female, with the majority looking to work with full capacity either on a single project/client at a time or spread across multiple assignments simultaneously.

-As mentioned above, Corporate Freelancers are predominantly looking to use their full capacity whether across a single or multiple clients.
+As mentioned above, Corporate Freelancers are predominantly looking to use their full capacity whether across single or multiple clients.
 This is borne out by the freelancers we interviewed too.
 Manuraj shares that it is difficult to describe an ‘average’ week when operating independently, with a great deal of periodicity in work.
-He is currently working across 4 different clients.
-Nidhi Panjwani, an HR professional and behaviour assessor typically works on 2-7 assignments every month each lasting a couple of days.
+He is currently working with 4 different clients.
+Nidhi Panjwani, an HR professional, and behavior assessor typically work on 2-7 assignments every month each lasting a couple of days.
 Salone on the other has opted for a long assignment with a single client in the development space.

 Young mothers/professionals with personal commitments requiring flexibility

 Interestingly, young mothers preferred limited hours/days arrangements in less than 33% of the cases which runs counter to what most would believe.
-So it would appear the preference is for the ability to control ones schedule versus necessarily cutting back on the capacity deployed significantly.
-Sucharita for example has multiple assignments ongoing, including research for a digital media company to define a product and create sales materials, creating white papers for an operations technology firm and writing articles and handling communications for an NGO.
-Aruna, who has been freelancing since the birth of her son 3 years ago, also works on 2-3 assignments paralelly and appreciates the absence of a long commute and the ability to choose her work.
-Tanya,has opted for a different model and works as a consultant with her previous organisation at 60% capacity and takes on additional projects with her remaining time periodically.
+So it would appear the preference is for the ability to control one's schedule versus necessarily cutting back on the capacity deployed significantly.
+Sucharita, for example, has multiple assignments ongoing, including research for a digital media company to define a product and create sales materials, creating white papers for an operations technology firm and writing articles and handling communications for an NGO.
+Aruna, who has been freelancing since the birth of her son 3 years ago, also works on 2-3 assignments parallelly and appreciates the absence of a long commute and the ability to choose her work.
+Tanya, has opted for a different model and works as a consultant with her previous organization at 60% capacity and takes on additional projects with her remaining time periodically.

 There are notes of caution as well.
 Aruna believes that while she would recommend working independently to others, professionals need to build in risk-mitigation measures like having more than one focus area and client.
-Zeenat believes that freelancing needs a mind-set shift, professionals need to expect that work will not gush or perhaps even trickle down initially, expect needing to follow-up and also some rejection (which we are often not used to in our structured roles!).
-She therefore suggests starting freelancing early in one’s career, bringing lots of positive energy to tide over the initial teething issues and of course marketing yourself well.
+Zeenat believes that freelancing needs a mindset shift, professionals need to expect that work will not gush or perhaps even trickle down initially, expect to need to follow-up and also some rejection (which we are often not used to in our structured roles!).
+She, therefore, suggests starting freelancing early in one’s career, bringing lots of positive energy to tide over the initial teething issues and of course marketing yourself well.

 An entrepreneur’s mindset, networking, and self-discipline: keys to freelancing

-A second theme for successful freelancers across segments emphasise is networking and marketing oneself.
+The second theme for successful freelancers across segments emphasize is networking and marketing oneself.
 Many of the professionals we interviewed indicated that prior contacts were an important source of quality assignments.
-And it is important to stay in touch as you need to be top of mind when organisations have a need!
+And it is important to stay in touch as you need to be top of mind when organizations have a need!